FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 reset their heartbeat timers for each other and you rinse and repeat this process whenever you have not heard from each other in enough time.

-FIXME: The exact shape of the API used for heartbeats is for a Revision 2 of this proposal as its currently a draft.
+FIXME: The exact shape of the API used for heartbeats is for a Revision 2 of this MSC as its currently a draft.

 If heartbeat fails you use exponential backoff(Consider ME: Alternative backoff algorithms? )